-This evolving playlist features my highly opinionated reviews of organizational change literature.
+This lockdown playlist has featured my highly opinionated reviews of organizational change literature.
+If nothing else, I have enjoyed the distraction of this creative process.
 Critical thinking primarily informs my review choices rather than my reviews.
 I concentrate on the literature that I appreciate and I celebrate that literature, rather than objectively reviewing it.
-There will be some critical reviews, but the ‘dodgy’ organizational change literature doesn’t really merit the time and energy it takes to create a video.
+There are some critical reviews, but the ‘dodgy’ organizational change literature doesn’t really merit the time and energy it takes to create a video.

 - The Dynamics of Planned Change.
 (Lippitt, Watson and Westley, 1958).

 - Politics of change: The discourses that inform organizational change and their capacity to silence.
 (McMillan, 2016)

 - Upbeat leadership: A recipe for – or against – “successful” leadership theory.
 (Alvesson, 2020)

 - Chapter (8) ‘Leading Change’ in A handbook for leaders in higher education: Transforming teaching and learning.
 (Marshall, 2016)

 - Organizational Silence in the NHS: ‘Hear no, See no, Speak no’.
 (Pope, 2019)